 With a computerized, three-dimensional mapping system to guide the procedure, the doctor can see the catheter and the left atrium on the computer screen, which makes it possible to guide the catheter very precisely and cuts down on the amount of X-ray needed during the procedure.

-The entire procedure takes three to four hours and the patient spends one night in the hospital.
+The entire procedure usually takes 2 to 4 hours and the patient spends one night in the hospital.
 Patients are put on blood thinners for at least three months before and after the procedure, until the inner lining of the heart has healed from the effects of the radiofrequency energy.

 Success Rates for Catheter Ablation at the University of Michigan

-We have performed more than 4,000 ablation procedures aimed at curing atrial fibrillation over the past few years.
+We have performed thousands of ablation procedures aimed at curing atrial fibrillation over the past few years.
 Success rates of left atrial ablation in patients with atrial fibrillation depend on whether the atrial fibrillation is paroxysmal (the kind that comes and goes on its own) or persistent (the kind that has been present consistently for several months to years).

 Paroxysmal atrial fibrillation can be eliminated in 70-75 percent of patients with a single procedure.
 When the procedure is repeated in patients who still have atrial fibrillation after the first procedure, the overall success rate is approximately 85-90 percent.